 Sometimes, it seems these clunkers get all the press, but lots of good franchisees are growing their earnings and achieving the work-life balance everyone craves.
 In fact, jobs in the franchise sector are growing faster than in the economy overall.

-So take charge of your career and start investigating a franchise today.
+So take charge of your career and start investigating starting a business today.

 About the author